Skip to main content

 Reconciliation status

 • unreconciled — The record has not been matched.
-This is the default status when a record is created.
+This is the default when a record is created.

 Property Definitions